901/Tabletop-bot/README.md

 # Usage
 Add this bot as an app to any channel, and run the bot.
 The following commands can be used to interface with the bot:
+- \@tabletop_bot help : helper commands if you're stuck, will also show which team you're on.
-- \@tabletop_bot ttt-[help/start/play] [1-9] to initiate a tic tac toe session in the channel
+- \@tabletop_bot ttt-[help/start/play] [1-9] : initiate a tic tac toe session in the channel
-- \@tabletop_bot c4-[help/start/play] [1-7] to initiate a connect 4 session in the channel
+- \@tabletop_bot c4-[help/start/play] [1-7] : initiate a connect 4 session in the channel
-- \@tabletop_bot leaderboard will show the current leaderboard
+- \@tabletop_bot leaderboard : show the current leaderboard

 # Check it out in action!
 ![](img/ttt.png)
 ![](img/connect4.png)

-# Invites to tester slack
-~~If you want to be added to the tester slack to play around with this bot - just create an issue asking to be added with your email.~~